zfang-slim/PysitForPython3/README.md

 # PysitForPython3
-This project is to convert the Pysit toolbox from Python 2 to Python 3.
+This branch is for the paper of FWI benchmark.

 To use the branch of TensorCompress, you may need the additional packages including